What’s the best driveway material to use?

 Also, unlike with other surface materials, removing snow is near impossible without taking half of the gravel with you.
 So it can make your driveway unsafe to use.

-That said, gravel is fantastic as basic home security as it’s noisy and so opportunist thieves will walk past, looking for an easier target.
+That said, gravel is fantastic as home security basics as it’s noisy and so opportunist thieves will walk past, looking for an easier target.

 If you’re considering block paving, ideally you’d work with a specialist contractor as it’s not the easiest material to correctly lay.